llvm/mlir-www/website/content/getting_started/TestingGuide.md

 ##### Step 2: Improve Test Naming

-Instead of using "regression" (which doesn't add unique information), rename tests based on key attributes:
+Instead of using "regression" (which does not add unique information), rename tests based on key attributes:

 * All examples test the `vector.maskedload` to `vector.load` lowering.